The startdatabasechange statement adds undo support to a procedure.

 menutitle – the title that will be displayed in the Undo/Redo menu items.
 For example, if the title is Add Invoice the undo menu after the procedure will be Undo Add Invoice.
 If the title parameter is omitted, Panorama will use the name of the procedure the statement is in as the title.

 Panorama’s built in operations are undo-able, but out-of-the-box, your procedures aren’t.
-You can use the startdatabasechange statement to fix that.
+You can use the startdatabasechange statement to fix that in stand-alone databases.
+(It does not work in shared databases.).
 Use this statement just before you make a database change.
 Here is an example that allows a procedure that creates a new invoice to be undo-able.

 startdatabasechange "ALLRECORDS","Add Invoice" addrecord Date=today() Time=now() Shipping="UPS"